Canadensys/narwhal-processor/README.md

 narwhal-processor
 =================

 narwhal-processor is a processing library that normalizes data of a known type.
-Current and proposed data types that can be normalized include date, country name, continent, state and provinces, coordinates, numeric ranges (altitude, depth) and scientific name.
+Current and proposed data types that can be normalized include date, country name, continent, state and province, coordinates, numeric range (altitude, depth) and scientific name.

 Comments, contributions, reviews and help are welcomed.